-Revenues from fixed-price contracts, including software development, and integration contracts, where the performance obligations are satisfied over time, are recognised using the "percentage-of-completion" method.
+Revenues from fixed-price contracts, including software development, and integration contracts, where the performance obligations are satisfied over time, are recognised using the "percentage-of-completion"

+Summary of significant accounting policies and other explanatory information method.
 Percentage of completion is determined based on project costs incurred to date as a percentage of total estimated project costs required to complete the project.
 The cost expended (or input) method has been used to measure progress towards completion as there is a direct relationship between input and productivity.
 If the Company is not able to reasonably measure the progress of completion, revenue is recognised only to the extent of costs incurred for which recoverability is probable.
 When total cost estimates exceed revenues in an arrangement, the estimated losses are recognised in the statement of profit and loss in the period in which such losses become probable based on the current contract estimates as an onerous contract provision.